Wunderland Nickel Arcade and Cinema (Portland Metro)

 For a separate admission price, you can whittle away the hours in the adjacent Wunderland Arcade, with seventy games from which to choose and a big-screen TV showing sports for the adults—although you’ll have to stand to watch it.
 On our visit, most of the adults found the games impossible to resist, so lack of seating didn’t appear to be a problem.
 There is a small sitting/eating area just outside the game room, but you’ll have to yield to birthday parties.

-Admission to the arcade is $2.75 for ages 12+; $2.25 for kids aged 5-11 and seniors.
+Admission to the arcade is $3.25 for ages 12+; $2.75 for kids aged 5-11 and seniors.
 The under fives are admitted for free.
-A “roundtrip” pass can be purchased for $3, enabling you to return one more time over the next four days.
 Once you’re in the arcade, the games require from one to eight nickels.
 There are a few redemption games offering tokens that allow you to choose from a variety of prizes at the front counter.

 On a nice day, you can bring your own food to picnic or try out one of the family friendly restaurants in the area.
 Cha Cha Cha is just footsteps from the theater.

 Milwaukie Cinema and Wunderland is located at 11011 SE Main St. in Milwaukie.
-Hours are noon to midnight Sunday—Friday and 11 a.m. to midnight on Saturday.
-Wunderland has a number of additional locations throughout the Portland Metro area: Gresham, SE Portland, Gateway (NE Portland), Beaverton and Salem.
-All have game rooms but only the SE Portland, Gresham and Milwaukie locations have theaters.
+Hours are noon to 11 PM Sunday—Thursday, noon to midnight on Friday and 11 AM to midnight on Saturday.
+Wunderland has a number of additional locations throughout the Portland Metro area: Gresham, SE Portland, Beaverton and Salem.

 Ready to discover (or re-discover) Portland?
 From the coast to the Gorge, from Clark County to Salem, The Ultimate Guide to Portland Family Fun will allow you to experience the awesomeness this area has to offer!